Oscar Wilde: Shorter fiction

-Wilde had been regularly writing fairy stories for magazines.
-He published The Happy Prince and Other Tales in 1888.
+Wilde published The Happy Prince and Other Tales in 1888.
 In 1891 he published two more collections, Lord Arthur Savile's Crime and Other Stories, and in September A House of Pomegranates was dedicated "To Constance Mary Wilde".
 "The Portrait of Mr. W. H.", which Wilde had begun in 1887, was first published in Blackwood's Edinburgh Magazine in July 1889.
 It is a short story which reports a conversation in which the theory that Shakespeare's sonnets were written out of the poet's love of the boy actor "Willie Hughes", is advanced, retracted and then propounded again.
-The only evidence for this is two supposed puns within the sonnets themselves.
+The only evidence for this are two supposed puns within the sonnets themselves.

 The anonymous narrator is at first sceptical, then believing and finally flirtatious with the reader: he concludes that "there is really a great deal to be said of the Willie Hughes theory of Shakespeare's sonnets."
 By the end fact and fiction have melded together.
 Arthur Ransome wrote that Wilde "read something of himself into Shakespeare's sonnets" and became fascinated with the "Willie Hughes theory" despite the lack of biographical evidence for the historical William Hughes' existence.
 Instead of writing a short but serious essay on the question, Wilde tossed the theory to the three characters of the story, allowing it to unfold as background to the plot – an early masterpiece of Wilde's combining many elements that interested him: conversation, literature and the idea that to shed oneself of an idea one must first convince another of its truth.
 Ransome concludes that Wilde succeeds precisely because the literary criticism is unveiled with such a deft touch.

 Though containing nothing but "special pleading" – it would not, he says "be possible to build an airier castle in Spain than this of the imaginary William Hughes" – we continue listening nonetheless to be charmed by the telling.
 "You must believe in Willie Hughes," Wilde told an acquaintance, "I almost do, myself."